-However, running and walking may actually have a negative impact on your body – not just your feet – if you don’t know what to look for in running shoes.
+Make sure your shoes are up to the job, otherwise running and walking may actually have a negative impact on your entire body – not just your feet!

 Common questions include: Do I need professional shoe fitting?
 How often should I replace my running shoes?
 And which brands are the best?